luminovang/documentation/boot/public.md

 - [\Luminova\Exceptions\RouterException](/running/exceptions.md#routerexception) - Thrown if no context arguments are passed and route attributes are not enabled.

-### Notes
+> **Notes:**

-- Ensure the context name is unique based on your `URLs` to discover and load only the required files.
+> - Ensure the context name should be unique based on your `URLs` to discover and load only the required files.
-- Mixing context arguments with arrays and `Context` instances may produce unintended errors.
+> - Mixing context arguments with arrays and `Context` instances may produce unintended errors.

 ***
 ### See Also